ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/_index.md

     - Use Streamline CLI tools to capture and analyze performance data from an application.

 prerequisites:
     - An Arm Neoverse-based (N1, N2 or V1) computer running Linux.
-These host operating systems are supported: Amazon Linux 2023 or newer, Debian 10 or newer, RHEL 8 or newer, Ubuntu 20.04 or newer.
+For a host OS, you can use Amazon Linux 2023 or newer, Debian 10 or newer, RHEL 8 or newer, or Ubuntu 20.04 or newer.

 author_primary: Julie Gaskin